M-P-P-C/nexus_encrypted_control/README.md

 # Nexus Encrypted Control
-nexus_encrypted_control is ROS package that uses homomorphic encryption in the control a formation of robots for the DTPA lab at the University of Groningen
+nexus_encrypted_control is a ROS package that uses homomorphic encryption in the control a formation of robots for the DTPA lab at the University of Groningen

 # Installing